jettmarks/clueRide-angular/clueride/src/main/webapp/js/gameState/README.md

 Transitions
 ----
+There are three groups of transitions:

+1. Team Events, often Server Push Events
+2. Course Transitions such as clue solved and destination reached.
+3. User clicks to browse the history and related views of the history.

+### Team Events
+* Course is selected.
+* Team Leader reveals clue for current location.
+* Clue is solved by fellow Team Member.
+* Destination is reached by Team Member/Leader.

+### Course Transitions
+* Clue is Solved by submitting correct answer.
+* Destination is Reached

+### User selections
+Each of the "Balloons" has an action.
+There are the classes of actions that cause transitions to other states.

+* Last Location (when not at the first location)
+* Next Location (when not at the most recent location)

+There are also User selections that reveal a view of a point in history.

+* View Map
+* View Location
+* View Clue

+## Other aspects of Transitions
 ### At the start of the game
 Assuming Course has been selected and participants arrived, the departure of the first Path is revealed and the Clue State starts out as "Not Solved".
 ### After Clue is solved